e-dorigatti/lispy/README.md

 as anything else that is found in the python ecosystem!

 ## Syntax
-This is what is currently supported, and how to do it.
+This is a preview of what is currently supported, and how to do it.
+Check the global builtins and the standard library to see the full capabilities.

 #### Conditionals
 `(if <condition> <iftrue> <iffalse>)`